Callumwils00/JAgameCollect/README.md

  * A camera module 3.
 You will need to callibrate this for your own experimental setup.
 A raspberrypi fisheye lense for the camera may also be useful.
  * A sense hat
  * python3
+ * A computer with a camera application to monitor the experiment and an SSH key for the pi

 The lab will need a raspberrypi set up to run JAgameCollect and a separate machine to host the RESTJA API and database.
 This is because the JAgameCollect program is designed to be run in an always running process using systemd.
 The API should be hosted on a machine that is never turned off, or on a cloud service.
 If the experimenter wishes to not run JAgameCollect on systemd they can elect to ssh into the raspberrypi and run the JAgameCollect program manually for each trial.
 I would recommend, if the lab doesn't want any data leaving the building to use an old machine or SBC that can run Debian Linux or Debian based distro.
 See the API README, it was developed on Ubuntu 24 and tested using a laptop for hosting.